ibm-cloud-docs/vpc/vsi_is_connecting_windows.md

   You can also get the encrypted password by using the API or CLI.
 For more information, see [Retrieve configuration used to initialize the instance API](https://{DomainName}/apidocs/vpc#retrieve-configuration-used-to-initialize-the-inst) and [instance-initialization-values](/docs/vpc?topic=vpc-cli-reference#instance-initialization-values).
   {:tip}

-1. Decode the encrypted password and store it in a new file (for example, decoded_pwd.txt) by running the following command: `cat encrypted_pwd.txt | base64 -D > decoded_pwd.txt`
+1. Decode the encrypted password and store it in a new file (for example, decoded_pwd.txt) by running the following command: `cat encrypted_pwd.txt | base64 -d > decoded_pwd.txt`
 1. Decrypt the decoded password by using the following openssl command: `/<location_of_openssl_executable> pkeyutl -in decoded_pwd.txt -decrypt -inkey ~/.ssh/id_rsa`
 1. Use the returned value as the Administrator password in Remote Desktop.
 Enter the public IP address of the Windows instance into the Remote Desktop client.